 So if we consider that this text is not a list of ways to behave, what then is it?
 On a more positive note, this message is an invitation, an opening, a welcome.
 To be sure, plenty of instructions on how to live do indeed follow - we will be looking at some of them over the next few weeks.
 But this section on blessings is an introduction to those instructions.
-Interesting that blessings would preceded instructions, but it's not the first time it happens in scripture.
+It is interesting that blessings would precede instructions, but that's not the first time we see it happen in scripture.
 Recall that in Exodus the Ten Commandments are preceded by a reciting of the way God blessed Israel by leading them out of Egypt.
 God directives are expressed in and surrounded by blessings, by grace.
 The obedience that will be outlined following this section must be understood as a response to the blessing of grace, not as an effort to gain God's favour.